 |available module versions|

-WI000285 is a semester module in German language at Bachelor’s level which is offered every semester.
+WI000285 is a semester module in English language at Bachelor’s level which is offered every semester.

 This Module is included in the following catalogues within the study programs in physics.

 |90 h||30 h||3 CP|

 2. Founding of companies for students and scientists

 3. How to develop an idea into a market-ready product

 7. Strategic business management

 9. Corporate finance